Mesh Denoising and Inpainting using the Total Variation of the Normal and a Shape Newton Approach: Total Variation of the Normal Vector

 \section{Total Variation of the Normal Vector}

-For the rest of the paper, suppose that $\Gamma$ is a triangulated surface in $\R^3$ consisting of flat triangles~$T$, edges~$E$ and vertices~$V$.
-Throughout, we denote vector-valued quantities by bold-face symbols.
-The authors in \cite{WuZhengCaiFu:2015:1} proposed the \emph{total absolute edge-lengthed supplementary angle of the dihedral angle} (TESA)
+For the remainder of the paper, suppose that $\Gamma$ is a triangulated surface embedded in $\R^3$ composed of flat triangles~$T$, edges~$E$ and vertices~$\vertex$.
+The collections of all triangles, edges and vertices are denoted by $\cT$, $\cE$ and $\cV$, respectively.
+We recall that \cite{WuZhengCaiFu:2015:1} proposed the \emph{total absolute edge-lengthed supplementary angle of the dihedral angle} (TESA)

-for surface denoising.
-Here $\abs{E}_2$ represents the length of the edge $E$ and $\theta_E$ is the exterior dihedral angle between two neighboring triangles, i.e., the angle between the respective outward pointing normal vectors.
-In \cite{BergmannHerrmannHerzogSchmidtVidalNunez:2020:2} we proposed the \emph{total variation of the normal}
+as a regularizing functional for the purpose of surface denoising.
+Here $\abs{E}_2$ represents the length of the edge $E$ and $\theta_E$ is the exterior dihedral angle between two neighboring triangles, \ie, the angle between the respective outward normal vectors.
+In \cite{BergmannHerrmannHerzogSchmidtVidalNunez:2020:2}, we introduced the \emph{total variation of the normal}